salvo-rs/salvo/crates/oapi/doc/lib.md

 }
 ```

-Create an handler that would handle your business logic and add `path` proc attribute macro over it.
+Create an handler that would handle your business logic and add `endpoint` proc attribute macro over it.
 ```rust
 mod pet_api {
 #     use salvo_oapi::OpenApi;